 During the first run of a replication job, Veeam Backup & Replication copies the VM running on the source host and creates its full replica on the target host.
-The replica is stored uncompressed, in a native Hyper-V format.
+The replica is stored decompressed, in a native Hyper-V format.

 All subsequent replication jobs are incremental.
 Veeam Backup & Replication copies only those data blocks that have changed since the last replication cycle.
 To keep track of changed data blocks for Hyper-V VMs, Veeam Backup & Replication uses its proprietary changed block tracking mechanism.

-At every incremental job run, Veeam Backup & Replication “injects” changes into the replica to rebuild it to the most recent state of the original VM.
+At every incremental job run, Veeam Backup & Replication “injects” changes into the replica to rebuild it to the most recent state of the source VM.
 It also creates a rollback file to store data blocks that were replaced when the full replica was rebuilt.

 As a result, for every replicated VM, Veeam Backup & Replication produces a full replica and a chain of rollback files.
-The replica mirrors the latest state of the original VM, while rollback files serve as restore points.
+The replica mirrors the latest state of the source VM, while rollback files serve as restore points.
 If you need to restore a replica to a particular point in time, Veeam Backup & Replication will apply the required rollback files to get you to that point in time.